Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

 #### _there is no scope_

 Notes:
-In the real world, there is minimal scope - financially motivated attackers do not follow a code of ethics, and will monetise whatever they can get their hands on.
+In the real world, there is minimal scope - financially motivated attackers do not follow a code of ethics, and will monetize whatever they can get their hands on.

 ---v